-46 With regard to prophylaxis, the review by Jefferson et al. assessing pre- or post-exposure prophylactic oseltamivir 47 observed a 3.05% reduction in absolute risk for laboratory-confirmed influenza A among groups receiving observed a 3.03% reduction in absolute risk for laboratory-commed infidenza A among groups receiving oseltamivir in four RCTs (RR 0.45; 95% CI 0.30-0.67).
+With regard to prophylaxis, the review by Jefferson et al. assessing pre- or post-exposure prophylactic oseltamivir observed a 3.05% reduction in absolute risk for laboratory-confirmed influenza A among groups receiving oseltamivir in four RCTs (RR 0.45; 95% CI 0.30-0.67).
 The trials were conducted in ambulatory community members and nursing home residents.
 Assessing efficacy in a household setting Jefferson et al. report an absolute risk reduction of symptomatic influenza of 13.6% (RR 0.20; 95% CI 0.09-0.44).
-Similarly, Okoli et al. reported an association in an RCT between reduction in laboratory-confirmed influenza A(H1N1) infection and prophylactic treatment with oseltamivir (OR 0.11; 95% CI 0.06-0.20), and in four observational studies of zanamivir

-53 (0.23; 05% CI 0.16-0.35) [1].
-No studies focusing on prophylaxis offered to healthcare workers or animal industry

-54 workers during seasonal or avian influenza exposure were identified.
+Similarly, Okoli et al. reported an association in an RCT between reduction in laboratory-confirmed influenza A(H1N1) infection and prophylactic treatment with oseltamivir (OR 0.11; 95% CI 0.06-0.20), and in four observational studies of zanamivir (0.23; 95% CI 0.16-0.35) [1].
+No studies focusing on prophylaxis offered to healthcare workers or animal industry workers during seasonal or avian influenza exposure were identified.

-The most commonly reported adverse effect was an increased risk of nausea and vomiting; Jefferson et al. reported the risk in adults receiving oseltamivir for vomiting (RR 2.43; CI 95% 1.75-3.38) and children endpoints provided by the two RCT reviews are limited by the very low frequency of these events in the outpatient populations under study, and the fact that the original trials were not designed to assess rare and severe outcomes.
+The most commonly reported adverse effect was an increased risk of nausea and vomiting; Jefferson et al. reported the risk in adults receiving oseltamivir for vomiting (RR 2.43; CI 95% 1.75-3.38) and children (1.70; 95% CI 1.23-2.35), and Dobson et al. in adults (RR 2.43; 95% CI 1.83-3.23).

+Limitations were identified for all three systematic reviews and meta-analyses.
+The evidence on severe clinical endpoints provided by the two RCT reviews are limited by the very low frequency of these events in the outpatient populations under study, and the fact that the original trials were not designed to assess rare and severe outcomes.
 The observational studies are limited by low numbers of severe endpoints (hospitalisation, intensive care and mortality), the inherent problems of confounders, and lack of standardised study protocols.